PokeSer/poke_minerjob/README.md

+# NOT SUPPORT
+- I am not giving more support of resources created for this framework, due to its toxic community.

 # poke_minerjob
-- I am not giving more support of resources created for this framework, due to its toxic community.
- Mining work with many customization options in config.lua
+- Mining work with many customization options in config.lua

 ## 1. Requirements
 - [RedEM:RP](https://github.com/RedEM-RP/redem_roleplay)